Why a Structured GLP-1 Doctor Visit Report Matters

 Pepio’s five-step workflow gives you a clinician-ready one‑page summary plus supporting exports.
 The goal is a concise decision aid the clinician can scan in a single visit.
 Preparing the one‑page report should take about 15 minutes, and it can cut clinician review time dramatically when you supply a clean, standardized packet (see the Pepio guide and Velto for efficiency findings).

 - Step 2 — Summarize Symptom Trends.
 Why it matters: Clinicians need to know if nausea, constipation, or food‑noise patterns are improving.
-Pitfall: Logging symptoms inconsistently — use Pepio’s symptom tags to ensure uniform entries.
+Pitfall: Logging symptoms inconsistently — use Pepio’s symptom logging (iOS app) and standardize entries with consistent labels and a 1–5 severity scale.

 - Step 3 — Visualize Weight and BMI Progress.
 Why it matters: Weight change is a primary outcome for GLP‑1 therapy.
-Pitfall: Relying on single weigh‑ins — create a simple line chart using Pepio’s weight tracker export.
+Pitfall: Relying on single weigh‑ins — use Pepio’s GLP‑1 Weight‑Loss Calculator to compute start, current, and percent change.
+Create a simple line chart in a spreadsheet from your recorded weights or include a clean screenshot from Pepio.

 - Step 4 — Document Injection Site Rotation.
 Why it matters: Proper site rotation reduces skin issues and ensures consistent absorption.
-Pitfall: Missing site dates — Pepio automatically records site; copy the site‑log table into the report.
+Pitfall: Missing site dates — Pepio’s iOS app automatically records injection sites.
+Summarize patterns (for example, repeated left abdomen, any local reactions) and include a small screenshot if helpful.

 - Step 5 — Craft a One‑Page Summary with Action Items.
 Why it matters: Provides a quick reference for the clinician and highlights questions you want answered.
 Pitfall: Overloading the page — keep bullet points to 3–5 key insights and 2–3 questions.